 To keep up to date with the latest news about the developments at The....

-The Clink Restaurant at HMP Cardiff is now open for service Wednesday and Friday evenings and for Sunday lunches.
-These extended hours will enable The Clink to provide a wider breadth of training for the […]
+We’ve decided to start opening The Clink Restaurant at HMP Cardiff for service every Wednesday and Friday evening and for Sunday lunch.
+These extended hours will enable us to expand the breadth of training for […]

 2014 The Sustainable Restaurant Association 3 star Award / Brixton - February 2013 The Craft Guild of....

 The charity represents a genuine opportunity for change, offering prisoners the chance to gain....

 With eight poly tunnels up and running we welcome the latest additions to The Clink Gardens at HMP Send – 49 Rhode Island Red chickens.
 Having settled in, their incredible egg laying abilities will provide […]